day8/re-frame/README.md

 This is a good thing (although, for the record, one day I'd love to develop something original and clever).

-Using re-frame, you will be able to break your application code into distinct pieces.
+Using re-frame, you will be able to break your application code into distinct pieces, and those distinct pieces will be  be pure functions.
-Each of these pieces can be easily described, understood and tested independently.
+Each can be easily described, understood and tested independently.
-These pieces will (mostly) be pure functions.

 At small scale, any framework seems like pesky overhead.
 The explanatory examples in here are small scale, so you'll need to